Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 ![Timers](/_books/servicemanager-config/customize/workflows/images/timers.png)
 * **Start Response Timer**.
 The Start Response Timer works in conjunction with the Mark Response Timer.
 While the timer is running, it is used to assess the service level response target based on the service level that has been associated with the request.
 * **Mark Response Time**.
 The Mark Response Time works in conjunction with the Start Response Timer.
 When the Mark Response Time is reached in the workflow, the Response Timer is stopped and the date and time of the response is recorded in the request.
-* **Start Resolve Timer**.
-The Start Resolve Timer works in conjunction with the Mark Resolve Time.
+* **Start Resolution Timer**.
+The Start Resolution Timer works in conjunction with the Mark Resolution Time.
 While the timer is running, it is used to assess the service level resolution target based on the service level that has been associated with the request.
-* **Mark Resolve Time**.
-The Mark Resolve Time works in conjunction with the Start Resolve Timer.
-When the Mark Resolve Time is reached in the workflow, the Response Timer is stopped and the date and time of the resolution is recorded in the request.
+* **Mark Resolution Time**.
+The Mark Resolution Time works in conjunction with the Start Resolution Timer.
+When the Mark Resolution Time is reached in the workflow, the Resolution Timer is stopped and the date and time of the resolution is recorded in the request.
 * **Pause Resolution Timer**.
-This automation needs to be between a Start Resolve Timer and a Mark Resolve Time.
-This will pause the resolve timer until either the Resume Resolution Timer or Mark Resolve Time is reached.
+This automation needs to be between a Start Resolution Timer and a Mark Resolution Time.
+This will pause the resolution timer until either the Resume Resolution Timer or Mark Resolution Time is reached.
 * **Resume Resolution Timer**.
-This will resume a Resolve Timer that has been paused using the Pause Resolution Timer.
+This will resume a Resolution Timer that has been paused using the Pause Resolution Timer.

 <!-- https://wiki.hornbill.com/index.php?title=Service_Manager_Business_Process_Workflow -->